JuliaWonhas/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

     $ pwd
     /home/ubuntu

-The default user of the Ubuntu live system is called `ubuntu`.
+Instead of `ubuntu` there will be your username after `/home/`.
+This is your personal home directory.
 In general each user has a folder with its user name located inside the folder `home`.
 The next command we need and which has been already mentioned above is `ls`.
 It simply lists the content of a folder.
 If you call it without any arguments it will output the content of the current folder.
 Using `ls` we want to get a rough overview of what a common Unix file system tree looks like and learn how to address files and folders.
 The root folder of a systems starts with `/`.
 Call

     $ ls /